adventure

 The Bayou Bacchanal will take place in October 2024 in downtown New Orleans.

-Bayou Bacchanal in New Orleans, Louisiana will take place from October 31 to November 1, 2025.
+Bayou Bacchanal in New Orleans, Louisiana, will take place from November 7, 2026 (main event, with kickoff the night before).
 This event features Caribbean traditions and sounds.

 New Orleans is known for its vibrant live music, Cajun and Creole cultural influences, and legendary Mardi Gras celebrations.
 The best time to visit New Orleans for major cultural events is between February and early May, when the weather is typically at its best.